edHelper.com

 Vocabulary

-Why, Eye, Why - The Story Behind Corrective Lenses
+Why, Eye?
+Why? - The Story Behind Corrective Lenses

 By Jennifer Kenny

 3 Two of the most common refractive problems are nearsightedness and farsightedness.
 James is nearsighted.
 He has no problem reading his book, but he can't see the blackboard very well.
 On the other hand, his father is farsighted.
 He can see the street signs clearly, but he can't see the words well on the newspaper right in front of him.
 Both use eyeglasses, although different ones, to correct their vision.
 In nearsightedness and farsightedness, the image is not correctly focused on the retina.
-In nearsightedness, the image is focused in front of the retina, but in farsightedness, the image is focused behind.
+In nearsightedness, the image is focused in front of the retina, but in farsightedness, the image is focused behind it.

 Paragraphs 4 to 9: